Partnerships & Shareholders

-We act and advise in relation to Irish law affecting both partnerships and shareholders.
-We draft and prepare partnership agreements to properly regulate the conduct business as between partners.
-We also act on, advise and draft Shareholders Agreements and put and call options.
-As always are fees are competitive and our costs transparent.
-Where possible we agree fees at the outset.
+Our members act and advise in relation to Irish law affecting both partnerships and shareholders.
+They draft and prepare partnership agreements to properly regulate the conduct of a business as between partners. our specialist business and commercial law firms also advise and draft Shareholders Agreements and put and call options.
+As always fees are competitive and costs transparent.
+Where possible fees are agreed at the outset.

 if you are in need of assistance with a new business startup or you are considering investing in a business or partnership, not having the right advice at the start can prove extremely costly. the careful guidance and direction of our business solicitors are critical to ensure that you protect your investment and your ability to secure your return when you choose to do so.
 Connect with us today to ask questions, seek advice or to put you in contact with the expert in your area.
 We will take from there.